 • Talent Acquisition is an ongoing process of creating a strong employee brand.

-Why Should HR Teams Know The Difference Between Talent Acquisition vs Recruitment?
+Why Should HR Teams Know The Difference Between Recruitment and Talent Acquisition?

 Aligns Strategy With Business Goals